diksha-shrivastava13/diksha-shrivastava13.github.io/_pages/about.md

 with BMZ, where for just a single question, an entire set of two-thousand nodes had to form the first k of top-k retrievals.
 This required setting up `complex reasoning, analysis and comparison pipelines`.
-Funnily enough, I think we were a little ahead of the world when we started working on this problem, as it is only now that I see "report generation", "decision-making systems" or "reasoning" being mentioned.
+Funnily enough, I think we were a little ahead of the world when we started working on this problem, as it is only now that I see "report generation", "decision-making systems" or "reasoning" being discussed.
 The world, and ML Researchers, **move fast!**

 ⚡️ On that note, I'm currently dabbling in -
   * 😵‍💫 Approaches for **Reasoning** in Language Models.